 Historically, the Bank Act’s “consumer protection” provisions have only applied to protect natural persons and not corporate entities such as businesses or non-profit organizations.

 This will no longer be the case, as many of the Framework’s provisions will apply to a bank’s dealings with businesses’ customers.
-These include the “prohibited conduct” provision, the express conduct provision, and the requirement to list charges or penalties, among others.
+These include the “prohibited conduct” provision, the express consent provision, and the requirement to list charges or penalties, among others.

 While characterizing the new Bank Act consumer protection framework (the Framework) as a “development” may be a stretch (since the legislative amendments were introduced almost three years ago), there have been some recent attempts to limit the Framework’s application to businesses which we believe are important to highlight: